Agentic Coding0 / 36

 7. Interrupt and rewind

 Esc stops Claude mid-action.
-Context is preserved — you can redirect without losing anything.
+Context is preserved.
+You can redirect without losing anything.

 Esc+Esc opens the rewind menu.
 You can restore conversation, code, or both to any previous state.
 Every action Claude takes creates a checkpoint.
 If something goes wrong, you go back.